 Our teacher is Mrs H. Kent

-Mrs Wibberley will now be covering Class 1 on a Wednesday afternoon, whilst I am on my PPA, and will therefore dismiss the children on a Wednesday afternoon.
+Mrs Wibberley will be our class teaching assistant, and will support our learning.
+Mrs Wibberley will also be covering Class 1 on a Wednesday afternoon, whilst I am on my PPA.
+Mrs Harrison will be supporting our learning on both a Wednesday and Thursday afternoons.

 We will be following the New National Curriculum.
 Learning is topic based, as it was in Reception.
 We aim to provide as many enrichment opportunities as possible with new Art and ICT opportunities as well as trips and focus weeks.
 Transition from the Early learning Goals to the National Curriculum will be closely monitored.